Implementing New Software

 - What expertise is required within my company to manage the solution?

 Many of the cloud providers are offering free or cheap solutions.
 If the solution offered is cheap there is probably a reason for it – it is impossible to provide high-quality support for $5 a month.
 So what are you really getting?

 But if you choose on-premise you then have to provide and manage the hardware infrastructure yourself.
 Do you have the ability and the capacity to do that?

 Many people choose on-premise because they feel that the data will be more secure.
 But is a server tucked away in a backroom actually more secure than one located in a data centre?
 Remember that the majority of security breaches are caused by careless (or unknowing) insiders rather than hackers.

 Many technologies are Open Source.
 Open Source means that the core code - which is the technology base - is available for you to edit or change.
 This may sound attractive at first, but it does raise some questions.

 Modern software can be changed in a few ways:

 - It can be configured which means making changes usually using tools provided within the software itself.
 Configuring is usually expected as a way to make standard software meet your unique requirements.
 Examples of this include Microsoft Office templates.

 - Secondly, it can be customised, which means writing additional code which is outside the core application, to enable the software to do things that it does not do natively.
-This is often requuired for integration, or linking your software to other software that already have.
+This is often required for integration or linking your software to other software that you already have.